emailic/White_Space_Coding_Challenge/README.md

 The adapted text of the original exercises is the following:<br/><br/>

 Exercise 1:<br/>
-The city has houses, shops, and single hospital– none of which are connected by roads.
-My assignment is to plan the roads.
+The city has houses, malls, and single center– none of which are connected by roads.
+The assignment is to plan the roads.
 There are fast roads and slow roads.
-Fast roads connect shops to shops and shops to the hospital.
-Slow roads connect houses to houses and houses to shops.
+Fast roads connect malls to malls and malls to the city center.
+Slow roads connect houses to houses and houses to malls.
 Write a program that takes as input:<br/><br/>

 -a set of H house coordinates (x,y)<br/>
--a set of S shop coordinates (x,y)<br/>
+-a set of M mall coordinates (x,y)<br/>
--hospital coordinates (x,y)<br/><br/>
+-center coordinates (x,y)<br/><br/>

 and returns:<br/><br/>